vluz/SDXLviaFooocus/README.md

-# SDXLviaFooocus
+# SD-XL via Fooocus
-Python notebook intended to be used in Google Collab, render.com, or RunPod
+### Python notebook intended to be used in Google Collab, render.com, or RunPod